What is FERPA?

 Is there a single waiver that my son or daughter can sign so I can have access to all of their records?

-Students can release information by filling out a FERPA release form and returning the form to the Registrar's Office.
+Students can release information by filling out a FERPA release form and signing the form in the Registrar's Office.
+Students who are not on campus may have their signature affirmed by a notary public then mail the form to the Registrar's Office.
 On the form, students choose which types of information to release to whom.
 The Authorization to Release Information form must be renewed annually by the student.

 Will Kenyon contact me if my son or daughter is injured?